belinwu/jai-workflow/README.md

 ### Workflow
 A `Workflow` is a directed graph of nodes, modules and edges that defines the sequence of operations to be performed.
 It manages the state transitions and execution flow, ensuring that each node processes the stateful bean in the correct order.
 </details>

-> 🌟 **Starring me**: If you find this repository beneficial, don't forget to give it a star! 🌟 It's a simple way to show your appreciation and help this project grow!

-## Overview
-JavAI Workflow (named initially Langchain4j-workflow) is a dynamic, stateful workflow engine crafted as a Java library.
-It empowers java developers with granular control over the orchestrated workflows as a graph, iteratively, with cycles, flexibility, control, and conditional decisions.
-This engine is a game-changer for building sophisticated AI applications, such as multiples RAG-based approaches using modern paradigms and agent architectures.
-It enables the crafting of custom behavior, leading to a significant reduction in hallucinations and an increase in response reliability.

-jAI Workflow is influenced by [LangFlow](https://github.com/langflow-ai/langflow), [LangGraph](https://langchain-ai.github.io/langgraph/tutorials/introduction/), [Graphviz](https://graphviz.gitlab.io/Gallery/directed/).

 ## Principles:
 - **Java-based** jAI workflows are configuration as code (java) and agnostic to AI models, enabling you can define custom advanced and dynamic workflows just writing Java code.
 - **Stateful**: jAI Workflow is a stateful engine, enabling you to design custom states as POJO and transitions.
 This feature provides a robust foundation for managing the flow and state of your application.
 - **Graph-Based**: The workflow is graph-based, offering the flexibility to define custom workflows with multiple directions such as one-way, round trip, loop, recursive and more.
 This feature allows for intricate control over the flow of your application.
 - **Flexible**: jAI Workflow is designed with flexibility in mind.
 You can define custom workflows, modules or agents to build RAG systems as LEGO-like.
 A module can be decoupled and integrated in any other workflow.
-- **Ecosystem integration**: jAI workflow will be integrated with any java AI project.
-It provides a comprehensive toolset for building advanced java AI applications.
+- **AI Ecosystem integration**: jAI workflow is designed to be potentially integrable with any emerging AI technology in the future for java.
 - **Publish as API**: jAI Workflow can be published as an API as entrypoint once you have defined your custom workflow.
 This feature allows you to expose your workflow as a service.
 - **Observability**: jAI Workflow provides observability features to monitor the execution of the workflow, trace inputs and outputs, and debug the flow of your application.
-- **Scalable**: jAI Workflow can be deployed as any java project as standalone or distributed mode as containers in any cloud provider or kubernetes environment.
+- **Scalable**: jAI Workflow can be deployed as any java project as standalone or distributed through containers in any cloud provider or kubernetes environment.
 Each module can run in a different JVM env or container for scalability in production environments.

 ## 🚀 Features
 ### v.0.2.0 Features